 Drinking water is freely given and taken from a house tank even if the owner is absent.
 The water adjacent to village mosques is available to everyone, and it is considered offensive if payment is offered.
 Their generosity extends to coffee, dates and a full meal.
 If you are offered food you should accept as this is an important part of Omani culture, especially in remote areas.
 In the cool evenings you are likely to be invited into a majlis (pl. majalis), which functions as a sitting room used for greeting and entertaining guests.
 Private houses have two majalis, one for men and one for women.
 Some villages, such as Ar Rus, have communal majalis next to the mosque.
 Shoes must be removed before entering a carpeted room, the walls of which are lined with cushions.
 Once inside you will be greeted with a bowl of dates, Omani coffee and water.
 The strong and bitter coffee is served in egg-shaped cups, which are thought to be a legacy of early trade with China.
 Cardamom was introduced to Oman centuries ago from the Malabar coast of India and is often used for flavouring coffee and tea.
 Traditionally you drink a few cups of coffee then shake it from side to side to indicate you have had enough.
 Whenever a newcomer enters a room everybody rises in greeting.
 At meal times a plastic sheet will be put on the floor with bowls of fruit and trays of meat and rice, and everybody leaves their seats to sit on the floor around the meal.
 The custom in Oman is to eat with your right hand and not to use cutlery.
 Most majlis have an adjoining washroom to wash your hands before eating.

 If you are served a full meal you must insist on paying for it.
+The cost of food such as goat meat in Oman is the same as the price of lamb in the UK, New Zealand or anywhere else, as Oman is part of the global food supply chain.
+Therefore pay as for a home cooked meal in your own country.
 While your Omani host will resist accepting payment, it is unreasonable for foreign guests to accept this extent of their generosity as the traditional mountain lifestyle is marginal.
 There is no need to pay for a place to sleep except if it is a commercial establishment.
-You are likely to sleep on a terrace or in a compound associated with a house, or under trees in a hala or diyar, which is a goat herder’s campsite.
+You are likely to sleep on a terrace or in a compound associated with a house, or under trees in a hala or diyar, which is a shawawi campsite.

 If you see goats being shepherded on a track, move away to avoid disrupting them.
 A startled goat that becomes separated from the herd can go feral.
 The rules on not leaving litter are universal; what you take in you must take out.